Claude Code settings

 MCP_TOOL_TIMEOUT | Timeout in milliseconds for MCP tool execution |

-MAX_MCP_OUTPUT_TOKENS | Maximum number of tokens allowed in MCP tool responses (default: 25000) |
+MAX_MCP_OUTPUT_TOKENS | Maximum number of tokens allowed in MCP tool responses.
+Claude Code displays a warning when output exceeds 10,000 tokens (default: 25000) |

 VERTEX_REGION_CLAUDE_3_5_HAIKU | Override region for Claude 3.5 Haiku when using Vertex AI |

-VERTEX_REGION_CLAUDE_3_5_SONNET | Override region for Claude 3.5 Sonnet when using Vertex AI |
+VERTEX_REGION_CLAUDE_3_5_SONNET | Override region for Claude Sonnet 3.5 when using Vertex AI |

 VERTEX_REGION_CLAUDE_3_7_SONNET | Override region for Claude 3.7 Sonnet when using Vertex AI |